markus-ebke/python-billiards/CONTRIBUTING.md

 5. Regularly run tests with [pytest](https://pypi.org/project/pytest/), note that this will also create a coverage report via [pytest-cov](https://pypi.org/project/pytest-cov/) (summary on the command line, details in `htmlcov/index.html`).
    Depending on the kind of changes you made, there are some additional steps you should take to keep everything consistent:

-   - If you changed code in `visualize.py`, please regenerate the images and videos for the documentation with
+   - If you changed code in `visualize.py`, please regenerate the images and videos for the documentation with:

       ```shell
-      cd docs/
-      python create_visualizations.py
+      python docs/create_visualizations.py
       ```

+   - If you changed docstrings or documentation files, check that the documentation is generated correctly via [tox](https://tox.readthedocs.io/en/latest/install.html):

+      ```shell
+      tox -e docs-lint
+      tox -e docs-build
+      ```

+      The first command will run [pydocstyle](https://pypi.org/project/pydocstyle/) on the `src/billiards` folder and [doc8](https://pypi.org/project/doc8/) followed by [Sphinx](https://pypi.org/project/Sphinx/) doctest and linkcheck on the `docs` folder.
+      The second command will generate the documentation in the `build/docs` folder.

+   - If you want to run the tests against other versions of Python that you have installed, use [tox](https://tox.readthedocs.io/en/latest/install.html).
+     The command

+      ```shell
+      tox -l
+      ```

+      will list all Python versions that *billiards* should be compatible with.
+      For example, to run against Python 3.13 (assuming the corresponding Python interpreter is already installed on your computer):

+      ```shell
+      tox -e py313
+      ```

+      This will run pytest and also create a coverage report in `htmlcov/index.html`.

-   - While modifing the markdown files `README.md` or `CONTRIBUTING.md`, you can preview the changes in your browser with [grip](https://pypi.org/project/grip/):
+   - While modifing the markdown files `README.md` or `CONTRIBUTING.md`, you can preview the changes in your browser with [grip](https://pypi.org/project/grip/) (not included in `requirements_dev.txt`):

       ```shell
       grip -b